benjypng/logseq-tweet-plugin/README.md

 [:gift_heart: Sponsor this project on Github](https://github.com/sponsors/hkgnp) or [:coffee: Get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!

+> In v2.0.0 onwards, your `Bearer token` is required to embed tweet threads.

 # Overview

 Easily tweet from within Logseq!